Can LLM "Self-report"?: Evaluating the Validity of Self-report Scales in Measuring Personality Design in LLM-based Chatbots: Dataset Statistics

 \section{Dataset Statistics}

-In this study, we configured chatbot personalities across each Big Five domain \cite{john1999big} by randomly sampling adjectives at high or low marker levels, generating ten distinct profiles per domain for each level.
-Each participant engaged with one chatbot in one of five predefined task settings and then completed the BFI-2-XS questionnaire \cite{soto2017short}.
-We collected a total of 500 valid conversation transcripts and corresponding assessments, with each interaction averaging 8 turns.
+In this study, we configured chatbot personalities across each Big Five domain \citep{john1999big} by randomly sampling adjectives at high or low marker levels, generating ten distinct profiles per domain for each level.
+Each participant engaged with one chatbot in one of five predefined task settings and then completed the BFI-2-XS questionnaire \citep{soto2017short}, yielding 500 valid conversation transcripts (i.e., 10 chatbots × 2 levels × 5 domains × 5 tasks).
+We collected these transcripts and corresponding assessments, with each interaction averaging 8 to 9 turns.
 Table \ref{tab:dataset_statistics} summarizes the statistics of the human evaluation dataset.